Ledger vs Trezor: Which Hardware Wallet is Best in 2025?

 Firmware | Closed-source | Closed-source | Fully open-source | Fully open-source |

-If you prioritise ease of use and open-source security, Trezor may be the better choice.
+✅ If you prioritize ease of use and open-source security, Trezor is the better choice.

-If wider coin support, built-in mobile accessibility, and stronger physical security are important to you, Ledger is the clear winner.
+✅ If you want wider coin support, built-in mobile accessibility, and stronger physical security, Ledger is the clear winner.

 For those who hold a diverse range of cryptocurrencies, the 5,500+ supported coins on Ledger provide greater flexibility compared to Trezor.